Oakesso/Kind-Of-Tetris/README.md

-# KindOfTetris Game that become a snake game:
+# Kind Of tetris game that become a snake game:
 for training purpose only with the certification school ironhack.